Best Ballparks – Why Great American Is Underrated

 It’s all here.

 Great American, by ballpark standards, is something of a no-frills venue.
 Most don’t rank it among the best ballparks in baseball.
-But it’s fan-friendly, family-friendly, transportation-friendly and wallet-friendly, and I can’t say all four of those things about too many ballparks, not even Fenway or Wrigley.
+But it’s fan-friendly, family-friendly, transportation-friendly and wallet-friendly, and I can’t say all four of those things about too many ballparks.
 It’s perfectly wonderful for one thing: watching baseball.

 Which, as we may have forgotten in the age of millennial-friendly party areas, luxury suites and restaurants (and GABP has all of those too), is why the venues are built in the first place.